9 minute read

 Why Focus On Your Sales Funnel?

-While it is perfectly possible for your target customer to stumble across your website and each visitor made an enquiry straight away on their first visit, the number of people who would do this is very low - especially for large, considered purchases.
+While it is perfectly possible for your target customer to stumble across your website and each visitor to make an enquiry straight away on their first visit, the number of people who would do this is very low - especially for large, considered purchases.
 Each interaction between your customer and your business should be a purposeful one.
 Your customer wants to get familiar with your brand, they want to learn about your products and services and they want social proof that others before them have been happy with your services.

 Daniel Priestly coined the ‘7,11,4’ rule in which he outlines that:

-• For a considered purchase, a user would spend an average of 7 hours consuming your content.
+- For a considered purchase, a user would spend an average of 7 hours consuming your content.
 Do you have 7 hours of content that a potential customer can ‘gorge’ on?

-• There are 4 channels (blog, website, store, offline and email) that a potential customer can interact with you on.
+- There are 4 channels (blog, website, store, offline and email) that a potential customer can interact with you on.

-As a b2b marketing agency, we know that content is key to hitting these numbers, building trust and credibility with your audience and influencing an enquiry.
+As a B2B marketing agency, we know that content is key to hitting these numbers, building trust and credibility with your audience and influencing an enquiry.
 Now, more than ever, you’re going to have to put increasing amounts of attention and focus on this funnel.
 This is because modern consumers are extremely savvy - especially those in the B2B space.
-They have access to more sources of information, more providers and more products than before thanks to the rise of technology and easy access to goods and services on a national and even international scale.
+They have access to more sources of information, more providers and more products than before, thanks to the rise of technology and easy access to goods and services on a national and even international scale.
 It’s important that your content works hard at each stage of the funnel to build a great relationship before your customer has even made contact with you.

 The B2B Sales Funnel